yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 # Application Level Workload-to-Workload Authentication {#app-level}

 As noted in the Introduction, for many deployments communication between workloads cannot use end-to-end TLS.
-For these deployment styles, this document proposes application-level protections.
+For these deployment styles, this document proposes application-level protection based on the Workload Identity Token defined below, and HTTP Message Signatures {{!RFC9421}}.

-The current version of the document includes two alternatives, both using the newly introduced Workload Identity Token ({{to-wit}}).
-The first alternative ({{dpop-esque-auth}}) is inspired by the OAuth DPoP specification.
-The second ({{http-sig-auth}}) is based on the HTTP Message Signatures RFC.
-We present both alternatives and expect the working group to select one of them as this document progresses towards IETF consensus.
-A comparison of the two alternatives is attempted in {{app-level-comparison}}.

 ## The Workload Identity Token {#to-wit}